TheInkedEngineer/Espresso-Martini/README.md

 # 2. Roadmap

-- [ ] Add support for folder based request/response pairs
+- [x] Add support for folder based request/response pairs
-- [ ] Add support for customised response based on query parameters
-- [ ] Add support for retry-able request
 - [x] Add support for a global delay
 - [x] Add support for a delay on a per `networkExchange` basis
 - [x] Add a CLI
+- [ ] Add possibility to fetch the list of all corrupted endpoints
+- [ ] Add possibility to fetch why an endpoint is corrupted
+- [ ] Add support for customised response based on query parameters
+- [ ] Add support for retry-able request

 # 3. Installation